Unemployment Insurance - After You File

 Phone Interview Questions

-For more information about the questions we may ask during the phone interview:
+For more information about the questions we can ask during the phone interview:

 - Review the appropriate volume of the Benefit Determination Guide.
-For example, the volume called Voluntary Quit (VQ) includes information about how the reason(s) people quit their jobs affects their eligibility.
+For example, the volume called Voluntary Quit (VQ) includes information about how people’s reason(s) for quitting their jobs affects their eligibility.
 Subsection VQ40, Fact-Finding Guide, lists questions that the EDD often asks to determine eligibility.

-- Review the Meeting Eligibility Requirements web page as well as the Eligibility and Collecting Benefits FAQ sections.
+- Review the Meeting Eligibility Requirements page as well as the Eligibility FAQ page.